Code

 Can we develop heuristic methods for tree exploration that works for all sorts of games?

 The task of evaluating actions in a complex environment might seem familiar.
-We’ve encountered this problem before in both the Chapter 3 setting and the Chapter 1 setting.
+We’ve encountered this problem before in both multi-armed bandits (Chapter 4) and Markov decision processes (Chapter 2).
 Now we’ll see how to combine concepts from these to form a more general and efficient tree search heuristic called Monte Carlo Tree Search (MCTS).

 When a problem is intractable to solve exactly, we often turn to approximate algorithms that sacrifice some accuracy in exchange for computational efficiency.
 MCTS also improves on alpha-beta search in this sense.
 As the name suggests, MCTS uses Monte Carlo simulation, that is, collecting random samples and computing the sample statistics, in order to approximate the value of each action.

-As before, we imagine a complete game tree in which each path represents an entire game.
-The goal of MCTS is to assign values to only the game states that are relevant to the current game; We gradually expand the tree at each move.
+As before, we imagine a game tree in which each path represents an entire game.
+MCTS assigns values to only the game states that are relevant to the current game.
+That is, we maintain a search tree that we gradually expand at each move.
 For comparison, in alpha-beta search, the entire tree only needs to be solved once, and from then on, choosing an action is as simple as taking a maximum over the previously computed values.

 The crux of MCTS is approximating the win probability of a state by a sample probability.
 In practice, MCTS is used for games with binary outcomes where \(r(s) \in \{ +1, -1 \}\), and so this is equivalent to approximating the final game score.
 To approximate the win probability from state \(s\), MCTS samples random games starting in \(s\) and computes the sample proportion of those that the player wins.

-Note that, for a given state \(s\), choosing the best action \(a\) can be framed as a Chapter 3 problem, where each action corresponds to an arm, and the reward distribution of arm \(k\) is the distribution of the game score over random games after choosing that arm.
-The most commonly used bandit algorithm in practice for MCTS is the Section 3.6 algorithm.
+Note that, for a given state \(s\), choosing the best action \(a\) can be framed as a multi-armed bandit problem, where each action corresponds to an arm, and the reward distribution of arm \(k\) is the distribution of the game score over random games after choosing that arm.
+The most commonly used bandit algorithm in practice for MCTS is the upper confidence bound algorithm (Section 4.7).

 To select an arm, we pick the arm with the highest upper confidence bound.

-This means that, for each edge (corresponding to a state-action pair \((s, a)\)) in the game tree, we keep track of the statistics required to compute its UCB:
+This means that, for each edge in the game tree, which corresponds to a state-action pair \((s, a)\), we keep track of the statistics required to compute its UCB:

 What does \(t\) refer to in the above expressions?
 Recall \(t\) refers to the number of time steps elapsed in the bandit environment.
 As mentioned above, each state \(s\) corresponds to its own bandit environment, and so \(t\) refers to \(N^s\), that is, how many actions have been taken from state \(s\).
 This term, \(N^s\), gets incremented as the algorithm runs; for simplicity, we won’t introduce another index to track how it changes.